kylemcdonald/LightLeaks/readme.md

 ## Calibration Process

-1. Capture multiple structured light calibration patterns using `ProCamSampleEdsdk` or `ProCamSampleEdsdkOsc` with `EdsdkOsc`.
+0. Capture multiple structured light calibration patterns using `ProCamSampleEdsdk` or `ProCamSampleEdsdkOsc` with `EdsdkOsc`.
 Make sure the projector size and OSC hosts match your configuration.
-2. Place the resulting data in a folder called `scan` in `ProCamScan`.
+0. Place the resulting data in a folder called `scan/cameraImages/` in `SharedData/`.
 Make sure the values `int proWidth, proHeight;` match your projection configuration.
+Run `ProCamScan` and this will generate `proConfidence.exr` and `proMap.png`.
-3. Place your 1/4 scale `referenceImage.jpg` of the well lit space in `camamok`.
+0. Place your `model.dae` and a `referenceImage.jpg` of the well lit space in `camamok/bin/data/`.
 Run `camamok` on your reference image.
+Hit the (back tick key) to generate the normals, then press the `saveXyzMap` button to save the normals.
-4. Place the resulting `xyzMap.exr` in a folder inside `BuildXyzMap` along with the `proConfidence.exr` and `proMap.png` from `ProCamScan`.
+0. Place the resulting `xyzMap.exr` and `normalMap.exr` inside `SharedData/scan/`.
-5. Run `BuildXyzMap`.
+0. Run `BuildXyzMap`.
+This will produce `SharedData/confidenceMap.exr`, `SharedData/xyzMap.exr` and `SharedData/normalMap.exr`
+0. Copy the results of `BuildXyzMap` into `ProcessXyzMap/bin/data/` and run `ProcessXyzMap`.